samuano76/SE-Router-Metrics/README.md

     - `useHostNetwork` if the router pod should be exposed with `hostNetwork`
     - `httpRouterPort`, `httpsRouterPort` `metricsRouterPort` ports to use on the router pod
     - `replicas` configure the number of router pods
-    - `customHAProxyTemplate` section for a custom HAProxy template file
-        - `useCustomTemplate` if a custom template should be used (true of false)
-        - `file` the file to use as custom template, you can obtain the default one with `oc rsh -n openshift-ingress deploy/${ROUTER_NAME} cat haproxy-config.template > haproxy-config.template`
+    - `ROUTER_METRICS_HAPROXY_SERVER_THRESHOLD` configure haproxy threshold value
    3. Install the chart: `helm install -n openshift-ingress sharded ./helm/`
 4. Verify the pods are running: `oc get pods,svc,deploy -n openshift-ingress`

 The helm chart deploys a `LoadBalancer` service to expose the router.